-The laboratory runs five scanning probe microscopes (SPM) offering variable temperature (40 K to room temperature) and low temperature (5 K) conditions in ultrahigh vacuum (UHV).
-While the variable temperature scanning tunneling microscope (STM) mainly allows the study of temperature-dependent structural transitions, our low-temperature STMs offer the stability required for scanning tunneling spectroscopy (STS) based electronic characterization and manipulation of nanostructures.
-Two of our setups combine low temperature STM and non-contact atomic force microscopy (nc-AFM) to allow for state-of-the-art structural and electronic characterization at low temperature with ultimate spatial stability.
-An additional dedicated scanning probe microscope offers STM and AFM characterization under ambient conditions and in liquids.
+The laboratory runs six scanning probe microscopes (SPM) offering low temperature (0.35 K to 5 K) and variable temperature (40 K to room temperature) conditions in ultrahigh vacuum (UHV).
+While the variable temperature scanning tunneling microscope (STM) mainly allows the study of temperature-dependent structural transitions, our low-temperature STMs provide the stability required for scanning tunneling spectroscopy (STS) based electronic characterization and manipulation of nanostructures.
+Four of our setups combine low temperature STM/STS and non-contact atomic force microscopy (nc-AFM) to allow for state-of-the-art structural and electronic characterization at low temperature with ultimate spatial stability.
+Two SPM instruments have integrated electron spin resonance (ESR) capabilities combining single spin sensitivity with atomic resolution, and another SPM setup is attached to a THz-laser lab to probe ultrafast dynamics and optical properties at the atomic level.
+A dedicated scanning probe microscope offers STM and AFM characterization under ambient conditions and in liquids.

 To access the ultrafast dynamics and probe optical properties with atomic resolution, our THz-STM/Laser lab combines a custom-built optical setup with a state-of-the-art low-temperature (5 K) scanning probe microscope.
 Phase-locked, single-cycle THz pulses drive state-selective electron tunneling in the STM junction in a time-controlled fashion.
 High intensity THz pulses are generated by optical rectification in lithium niobate using a 1030 nm Yb fiber laser, and provide picosecond voltage transients at repetition rates up to 40 MHz.
 We use electro-optical sampling in the far-field and photoemission sampling in the near-field to characterize the transient waveform.
 Precise control of the THz field strength and carrier-envelope phase achieves state selectivity of the tunneling process.
 THz pump-probe measurements can access material dynamics at picosecond to nanosecond time scales.
 The optical setup is complemented by a spectrometer for ultrasensitive luminescence detection.